London Transport Museum explores the heritage of London and its transport system over the last 200 years.

 Lower Deck Cafe

-It is the ideal place to relax for a bit in between your tour of the museum galleries.
+It is the ideal place to relax for a bit between your museum galleries tour.

 The Lower Deck Cafe offers English homemade gelato, frozen yogurt, milkshakes, sandwiches, snacks, and hot and cold drinks.